nref/blog/content/A Design is a Mold for Code.md

 tags = ['code']
 +++

-# A Design is a Mold for Code

 I'm always in search of good metaphors for software design.
 Good or not, here's one:

 > A Design is a Mold for Code